manvirheer/shift_logger_api/README.md

 # Shift Logger API

 Welcome to the **Shift Logger API** project!
 This API is designed to manage users, plants, and steam generation records in an industrial setting.
-It provides robust authentication and authorization mechanisms, role-based access control, and comprehensive data management features.
+It provides authentication and authorization mechanisms, role-based access control, and comprehensive data management features.

 ## Table of Contents